-Building on local collaborative primary and secondary practices, we are working together to establish local, information-sharing protocols, which will allow us to identify and target priority settings.
+Building on local collaborative primary and secondary practices, we are working together to establish and maintain local, information-sharing protocols, which will allow us to identify and target priority settings.

 We regard the role of the Early Years Practice Development Partner (EYPDP) as pivotal in facilitating Early Years improvement, providing leadership capacity and facilitation of Joint Practice Development (JPD) in response to sector needs.